+Economy risk

+The Company's industry performance is intricately linked with the overall economic landscape, both domestically and globally.
+Factors beyond SMIORE's control, such as inflation, currency volatility, liquidity flow, political environment, and more, can significantly influence its operations and outcomes.

+Industry risk

+SMIORE's performance is closely intertwined with that of the steel industry.
+Changes in demand-supply dynamics within the steel, mining, ferroalloys, and coal sectors may have material implications on the Company's performance.

+Regulatory risk

-Economy risk with the overall economic landscape, both dom globally.
-Factors beyond SMIORE's control, suc currency volatility, liquidity flow, political environ more, can significantly influence its operations Industry risk SMIORE's performance is closely intertwined w steel industry.
-Changes in demand-supply dyna steel, mining, ferroalloys, and coal sectors may implications on the Company's performance.
-Regulatory risk Operating in a highly regulated industry, SMIOF to the impact of adverse policy changes.
-These could arise from violations or non-compliance v requirements, legislative amendments, judicial contractual disputes, public interest litigations, regulations, and other factors.
-Operations Operations risk encompasses challenges that r meeting production targets.
-Non-availability of may hinder f raw materials, human resources, improper equipment planning, machinery breakdown, and spares unavailability are some impediments that can affect operational efficiency.
+Operating in a highly regulated industry, SMIORE is exposed to the impact of adverse policy changes.
+These changes could arise from violations or non-compliance with statutory requirements, legislative amendments, judicial decisions, contractual disputes, public interest litigations, environmental regulations, and other factors.